BenSmithers/NuIsanceFit/README.md

 Check out the workboard in the Projects tab!
 As I do more work here, I'll keep adding more projects there.

-Major style guidelines
+## Major style guidelines
  - functions and classes should have a docstring that explains what the thing does
  - If you have a choice between clear (but verbose) and concise (but obtuse), choose clear
  - No tabs; use four spaces
  - Nothing should be hard-coded.
 Use configuration files
  - Use descriptive names for variables.
 If the function of a variable is not immediately obvious, you should probably rename it.

-And other major rules
+## And other major rules
  - raise exceptions at unexpected situations.
 The exception message should provide enough detail to debug
  - always check inputs in functions.
 Use `isinstance` and not `type(...)==[...]`
  - Always test your code before committing
  - Do **not** import anything into the global namespace.
 No `from numpy import *` allowed.
 This is a pain for debugging, especially when there's overlap

-## Some other suggestions
+## Naming Schemes

+I'm not the most consistent about this (yet).
+But, I'm working on switching to...
+ - use `camelCase` for the most part
+ - Classes should start capitalized: `PowerLawTiltWeighter`
+ - Prefix internal attributes and functions names with a `_`

+## Assorted Suggestions

 ### Methods/Functions